Do you want to have a nice looking six-pack?

 There are thousands of promising programs spread all over the internet.
-They all have at least one thing in common: promising you to reach a six-pack or the body of your dreams within a short period of time.
+They all have at least one thing in common; promising you results FAST!

-Of course, only if you buy this particular program…
+Of course, only if with that particular brand-new program…

 Is it necessary to train your abs everyday?
 Is it possible to get a six-pack in 3 minutes, a week or 30 days?
 And is burning abdominal fat only possible through intensive ab workout?

-These and many other fitness myths are commonly spread all over the Internet.
-Unfortunately, most of them are absolute nonsense, but still, a lot of people fail to recognize that most of them are just real rip-offs.
+Unfortunately, these and many other misleading fitness myths are commonly spread all over the Internet.
+To be frank, most of them are absolute nonsense, however, a lot of people fail to recognize the real rip-off.

-In the following, we will give you (5) tips/pillars and explain to you how to get a six-pack without spending your valuable time with superfluous things.
+In the following, we will give you (5) tips/pillars and explain to you how to get a six-pack without spending your valuable time and money with superfluous things.

 1. What should I eat to get a six-pack?
 Abs are made in the kitchen!